Thomas Lewis (industrialist)

 Thomas Lewis (died 1764) was one of the founders of the Dowlais Ironworks, one of the largest ironworks in Wales.

 Career

-Born into a landed family from Llanishen, Cardiff, Thomas Lewis became an iron-master.
+Born into a landed family from Llanishen, Cardiff, a branch of the Lewis of the Van Family, Thomas Lewis became an iron-master.
 He already owned the Pentyrch blast furnace and several small forges when he became a partner in Dowlais Ironworks in 1759.
 Lewis was the partner who arranged the mineral leases and construction of the new ironworks: the works were carried out by his business, Thomas Lewis & Co.
 He headed the business and his family interest was not bought out until 1848.